 Strings not error codes during both build and runtime

-Error logging - It is desirable for firmware to log errors in flash such that it can be retrieved out-of-band (e.g. catastrophic failure) or by reading the flash from the OS.
+Error logging - It is desirable for firmware to log errors isuch that it can be retrieved out-of-band (e.g. catastrophic failure) or by reading the flash from the OS.

 Boot logging - It is desirable for firmware to store a boot log (e.g. what it prints to the debug console) such that it can be read from the OS.